 Tulane University offers undergraduate and graduate courses through departments and programs (which are sometimes named centers).
 While departments have their own faculty and offer large numbers of courses on their own, the structure of programs varies widely.
 Most programs are interdisciplinary and cross-departmental, drawing participating faculty and their courses from a variety of departments.
 A few programs, however, offer relatively large numbers of courses independently.

-Therefore, to organize collection support, programs with more than four courses independently listed in the catalog will, like departments, have their own policies and funds.
-(Not counted toward the four will be courses such as introductory level courses, independent study courses, special topics courses, and thesis seminars.)
+Therefore, to organize collection support, programs with significant numbers of courses independently listed in the catalog will, like departments, have their own policies and funds.
+Not counted are courses such as introductory level courses, independent study courses, special topics courses, and thesis seminars.
+Another factor weighed is whether a program has its own faculty not associated a department.
+(Historically this has often indicated the transition of an established program into eventual department status.)

 Otherwise, programs are covered by the library's regular support for departments and monitored by librarians assigned to the departments most closely associated with them.